Introductions

 lsblk

-I'll be using the following:
+I will be using the following devices:

 /dev/sda